 The Bering Sea is home to over 450 species of fish and invertebrates, 50 bird species, and 25 species of marine mammals.
 At the Aquarium, you can join us on a journey through the Northern Pacific—home to the adorable otter and the mysterious giant Pacific octopus.

 The Northern Pacific Gallery features 16 exciting exhibits, including the Northern Pacific Preview, Surge Channel, several species of sea jellies, and others.
-Our Sea Otter Exhibit is home to three of these amazing marine mammals that are native to the chilly Pacific waters.
+Our Sea Otter Exhibit is home to four of these amazing marine mammals that are native to the chilly Pacific waters.
 Guests are captivated by their constant rolling motion in the water, which serves to keep their lush under-coat dry and their bodies warm.
 This gallery also displays our elusive giant Pacific octopus.
 The largest species of octopus in the world, these intelligent and mysterious creatures grow to over 20 feet (6.1 m) and may weigh more than 100 pounds (45 kg).